CrispinStichart/LearnPythonTheRightWay/lectures/section 1/Lesson 3 -- Becoming a Programmer.md

 You'll notice the use of `>=` and `<=`, which as you might expect, represent "greater than or equal to" and "less than or equal to".
 When using comparisons, it's important to keep in mind whether the comparison is *inclusive* or *exclusive*.
 It's easy to introduce bugs -- in the above program, imagine only using `<` and `>`.
 Then if `temperature` was set to exactly `110`, `80`, or `60`, none of the conditions would be met.

 You'll also note the use of *chained* comparisons, like `80 <= temperature < 110`.
 Another way of writing this is `80 <= temperature and temperature < 110`.
-I haven't formally introduced them yet, so this is a sneak peak: you can use `and` and `or` to chain together multiple conditions.
+I haven't formally introduced them yet, so this is a sneak peek: you can use `and` and `or` to chain together multiple conditions.

 When using multiple if statements, we use `elif`, which is short for "else if".
 These accept a condition, and are identical in behavior to `if`.